JiteshBhashwani/DSA/README.md

 - [License](#license)
 - [Contact](#contact)

+The repository contains the following directories:

+- `datastructures`: This directory contains implementations of various data structures such as arrays, linked lists, stacks, queues, trees, graphs, etc. in C++.
+- `algorithms`: This directory contains implementations of various algorithms such as sorting, searching, dynamic programming, greedy, backtracking, etc. in C++.
+- `problems`: This directory contains solutions to various DSA problems from different platforms such as LeetCode, HackerRank, CodeChef, etc. in C++.

+**Note: This repository is still in progress and I am currently adding more content as I am learning.
+Some content may be in Java instead of C++.**

 ## Motivation

 I created this repository to document my learning process and to showcase my skills and knowledge in DSA.
 I believe that DSA is an essential topic for any software engineer or programmer who wants to solve complex problems efficiently and elegantly.
 I also enjoy learning new things and challenging myself with different types of problems.